 Statistix has a number of exciting features that make it a favorite of many when it comes to data analysis.
 These include:

-To learn more about Statistix data and files features, link up with our online Statistix tutors.
+To learn more about Statistix data and file features, link up with our online Statistix tutors.

-- Linear regression: Statistix can fit models with multiple independent variables, sometimes up to one hundred independent variables.
-Some of the tools provided for linear regression include ANOVA table, coefficient table, Durbin-Watson test, stepwise ANOVA table, variance-covariance matrix, prediction, residual plots, fitted line plot and normal probability plot.
-Statistix also allows you to perform weighted regression, best subsets regression, as well as forward and backwards regression.
+Linear regression: Statistix can fit models with multiple independent variables, sometimes up to one hundred independent variables.
+Some of the tools provided for linear regression include ANOVA table, coefficient table, Durbin-Watson test, stepwise ANOVA table, variance-covariance matrix, prediction, residual plots, fitted line plot, and normal probability plot.
+Statistix also allows you to perform weighted regression, best subsets regression, as well as forward and backward regression.

 If your Statistix homework is taken from any of the aforementioned linear models and you are struggling to get it done, consider contacting us for professional help with Statistix assignments.

-- Nonlinear regression: This method fits a nonlinear regression model to data with one or multiple independent variables using Levenberg-Marquardt-Nash algorithm.
-Models may consists of up to 20 parameters and 20 independent variables.
-The tools provided to create nonlinear regression models include coefficient estimates, prediction, confidence intervals, correlations, variance-covariance or regression, residuals, normal probability plots, surface coplot, residual plots, contour plot and fitted curve.
+Nonlinear regression: This method fits a nonlinear regression model to data with one or multiple independent variables using the Levenberg-Marquardt-Nash algorithm.
+Models may consist of up to 20 parameters and 20 independent variables.
+The tools provided to create nonlinear regression models include coefficient estimates, prediction, confidence intervals, correlations, variance-covariance or regression, residuals, normal probability plots, surface coplot, residual plots, contour plots, and fitted curves.

-- Multinomial test: This is usually a goodness of fit test used to determine how well frequencies of mutually related data fit a normal distribution.
+Multinomial test: This is usually goodness of fit test used to determine how well frequencies of mutually related data fit a normal distribution.

-- Chi square tests: Calculates the chi square’s goodness of fit for two way tables.
-The test can also be used to compute the hypothesis of homogeneity and hypothesis of independence.
+Chi-square tests: Calculates the chi square’s goodness of fit for two way tables.
+The test can also be used to compute the hypothesis of homogeneity and the hypothesis of independence.

-- Kolmogorov–Smirnov test: Compares the similarities between distributions obtained from two different samples.
-Compared to Chi square test, the Kolmogorov-Smirnov test is more powerful because it can analyze information in ordered data while the chi square test cannot.
+Kolmogorov-Smirnov test: Compares the similarities between distributions obtained from two different samples.
+Compared to the Chi-square test, the Kolmogorov-Smirnov test is more powerful because it can analyze information in ordered data while the chi-square test cannot.

 Other association test features provided by Statistix include: